The opening ceremony for the postponed Tokyo 2020 Summer Olympic Games is due to take place later today.

-Perhaps unsurprisingly, when the Modern Olympics began in 1896, event timekeeping was performed using handheld mechanical stopwatches.
-Whilst accuracy was important, it’d be fair to say that timekeeping wasn’t quite at the standard we’re used to today.
-Timekeepers for events would use their own stopwatches, timing to 1/5th or 1/4th of a second, rather than using a common standard calibrated that’d time events consistently.
+When the Modern Olympics began in 1896, event timekeeping was performed using handheld mechanical stopwatches, very similar to the ones still available today.
+Whilst accuracy was of course important, it’d be fair to say that timekeeping wasn’t to the standard we’re accustomed to now.
+Timekeepers for events would use their own stopwatches, timing to 1/5th or 1/4th of a second, rather than using a common standard calibrated stopwatch that’d time events consistently.

 For the 1932 Olympics in Los Angeles, a single Swiss watch-maker from Omega delivered 30 calibrated chronographs to the Games.
-In contrast, more recent Games have required specialist timing equipment along with servers, scoreboards and miles of cabling, all weighing up to 450 tonnes and accompanied by hundreds of professional timekeepers.
+In contrast, more recent Games have required hundreds of professional timekeepers with specialist timing equipment along with servers, scoreboards and miles of cabling – all weighing up to 450 tonnes.

 Other advances in timing have continued though.
 For the 2008 Olympics in Beijing, photo finish cameras for athletics events recorded the finish line at 3,000 frames per second – three times quicker than the cameras used at the 1996 games in Atlanta.